lc443/lc443/README.md

 ### Hi, I am Leron Charles.
-I have a Masters in Information Systems from New Jersey Institute of Technology(NJIT), and I currently work for Revature as a Software Engineer.
+I am pursuing a Masters in Information Systems from New Jersey Institute of Technology(NJIT), and I currently work for Revature as a Software Engineer.
 ### I gained experience in Java Full Stack Development with Automation Testing and Angular, then started learning new technologies and enhancing my knowledge in Software Development.
 <br>